elast0ny/simple_parse/README.md

 [![mio](https://docs.rs/simple_parse/badge.svg)](https://docs.rs/simple_parse/)
 ![Lines of Code](https://tokei.rs/b1/github/elast0ny/simple_parse)

-simple_parse is a declarative serialiser for Rust structs to/from binary.
+A declarative serialiser for Rust type to/from binary.

-It provides basic implementations for most [standard Rust types](#Default-Impls) and also provides a derive macro to automatically implement the trait on your own Rust types !
+It provides basic implementations for most [standard Rust types](https://docs.rs/simple_parse/latest/simple_parse/trait.SpReadRawMut.html#foreign-impls) and also provides a derive macro to automatically implement the trait on your own types !

-For lower level control, take a look at [deku](https://github.com/sharksforarms/deku).
+For bit level control or more advanced features, take a look at [deku](https://github.com/sharksforarms/deku).

 ## Usage